-Investments in associates is tested for impairment as a single asset, by comparing its recoverable amount with its carrying amount.
+Investments in associates is tested for impairment/ reverse of impairment as a single asset, by comparing its recoverable amount with its carrying amount.
 The recoverable amount is determined based on the higher of value-in-use calculations and fair value less cost to sell.